SowatRafi/Discovr-Assest-Discovery/README_WINDOWS.md

 # Discovr - Windows Binary Usage Guide

 This guide shows how to use the **Windows binary (`discovr.exe`)** for all features of Discovr.
-It covers multiple ways to run each feature, how to execute it in PowerShell, and the expected outputs.
+It includes multiple ways to run each feature, expected outputs, and details about **countdown auto-save** when no input is given.

 ---

 ## 🔹 Running the Binary
-1. Navigate to the folder containing the binary (usually `dist\` after PyInstaller build):
+1. Navigate to the folder containing the binary (usually `dist\`):
    ```powershell
    cd "C:\Users\<YourUsername>\Documents\Discovr-Assest-Discovery\dist"
    ```